 How and when were Maths Hubs established?

 The lead school or college for each Maths Hub is selected through a rigorous process run by the Department for Education (DfE), the National College for Teaching and Leadership (NCTL), and the National Centre for Excellence in the Teaching of Mathematics (NCETM).
 The selection process identifies schools that demonstrate the credibility, capacity and commitment to lead a Maths Hub.
-The first 32 Maths Hubs were announced in July 2014, with the 35th, and most recent, Maths Hub being established in November 2015 and then again to 37 in Autumn 2019.
+The first 32 Maths Hubs were announced in July 2014, and was increased to 35 in November 2015 and then again to 37 in Autumn 2019.

 How are Maths Hubs funded to do their work?

 The DfE is the principal sponsor of the Maths Hubs Programme.
 Each Maths Hub receives funds to cover both structural costs and project costs.
 Other organisations also sometimes sponsor particular Maths Hub projects.
 For example, the Education Endowment Foundation has supported two trials in the field of mathematical reasoning.

 How do the Maths Hubs work together?

 The 37 Maths Hubs work together as part of a collaborative national network that is co-ordinated by the NCETM.
 This allows them to share experience and expertise and to collaborate as they work towards common goals.
 Together, the Maths Hubs network seeks to provide a collective national leadership and voice for maths education.
 To facilitate this, there is a termly meeting of a Maths Hubs Council, and all those involved in Maths Hub leadership come together each term at the National Maths Hubs Forum.
 Communication at other times is supported by online tools and communities.

 Who else do Maths Hubs work with?